Ciderlyy/Ciderlyy/README.md

 <details>
 <summary>👀 Here's the serious version (click to expand)</summary>

 I'm a developer with experience in Python and web automation, currently working in a high-security military environment.
-I specialize in building tools that solve repetitive tasks, streamline operations, and increase reliability under strict operational constraints.
+I build tools that automate SAF internal processes such as duty assignment, equipment tracking, and KPI reporting.

-My long-term goal is to enter the cybersecurity field as an ethical hacker with expertise in scripting, digital forensics, and threat mitigation.
+My long-term goal is to specialize in cybersecurity and ethical hacking.
+I'm actively learning about network security, malware analysis, and threat intelligence while applying automation to real-world tasks.

 </details>